Huawei unwanted: Asian shops shun phone trade-ins on Google suspension worries

 “It’s not that Huawei is a bad product.
 It’s a very good product.
 It’s just that nobody wants to buy it now because of U.S. policy,” he said, adding he was looking to sell existing Huawei stock online to overseas buyers in hopes they are less aware of current events.

+When contacted by Reuters, a Huawei spokeswoman said the company “will continue to provide security updates and after-sales services to all existing Huawei and Honor smartphone and tablet products”.

-The company has said it is developing its own phone software and it can still use an “open source” version of Android that lacks access to Google apps.
+The company said previously it is developing its own phone software and it can still use an “open source” version of Android that lacks access to Google apps.
 Huawei also went ahead with a new phone launch in Britain on Tuesday, even as the number of users trading in their devices rose in Asia.

 Previously, about five people a day were looking to trade in their Huawei phones, but that has jumped to 20 in the last two days, said Zack, a salesman at Mobile Square in Singapore who declined to give his last name.